 Tibial Plateau

-The flat top of the shin bone MSC repairs cartilage and modulates immune response
+The flat top of the shin bone – MSC influences immune response in knee osteoarthritis

 Meniscus

-C-shaped cartilage cushion MSC supports healing of meniscal tears
+C-shaped cartilage cushion – MSC supports the recovery process of degenerative meniscal changes in knee osteoarthritis

 Patellofemoral Joint